NginxProxyManager/nginx-proxy-manager/README.md

 # open-appsec NPM Proxy Manager integration (beta)

 This is the repository for the beta release of the new integration of open-appsec WAF with NGINX Proxy Manager.
-This will allow NGINX Proxy Manager (NPM) users to protect their web applications and web APIs exposed by NGINX Proxy Manager by easily activating and configuring open-appsec protection for each of the configured Proxy Host objects in NPM directly from the NPM Web UI and monitor security events.
+This will allow NGINX Proxy Manager (NPM) users to protect their web applications and web APIs exposed by NGINX Proxy Manager by easily activating and configuring open-appsec protection for each of the configured Proxy Host objects in NPM directly from the NPM Web UI and also to monitor security events.
+This new integration of open-appsec WAF with NGINX Proxy Manager not only closes the security gap caused by the soon end-of-life ModSecurity WAF, but provides a modern, strong protection alternative in form of open-appsec, a preemptive, machine-learning based, fully automatic WAF that does not rely on signatures at all.

 ### NGINX Proxy Manager
 Nginx Proxy Manager is a popular open-source project that simplifies the management of NGINX reverse proxy configurations, offering a user-friendly web-based interface for easy setup and maintenance.
 It was created by “jc21”.